Georgia mom gushed about her children days before suspected murder-suicide

 RECENT NBC INTERN ERIN EDWARDS KILLED BY MOM IN MURDER-SUICIDE

-Marsha Edwards posted a photo of herself on Instagram hours before the shooting with the caption: "I've had the best summer, first with Chris in Miami and Erin in Italy.
+Hours before the shooting, Marsha Edwards posted a photo of herself on Instagram with the caption: "I've had the best summer, first with Chris in Miami and Erin in Italy.
 I could not ask for better children."

-In the previous days, Edwards shared photos of her in Rome with Erin, a Boston University student who had just completed a summer internship at New York's WNBC-TV.
+In the previous days she had shared photos of her in Rome with Erin, a Boston University student who had just completed a summer internship at New York's WNBC-TV.

-The woman posted photos of the pair on Facebook attending a viewing of "The Last Judgement" at the Sistine Chapel and having dinner shortly after.
+The 58-year-old posted photos of the pair on Facebook attending a viewing of "The Last Judgement" at the Sistine Chapel and having dinner shortly after.

 "Fortunate to have dinner at The Vatican after our tour.🙏" she wrote on Aug.
 19.